inform-health-informatics/emap_documentation/technical_overview/technical_details/Message_flow.md

 ### From message stream to RabbitMQ

-Each message stream available to the project writes messages in a sequential order to an HL7 file.
-The HL7 Reader (cf.
+Each message stream available to the project writes messages to the Immutable Data Store (IDS), populating already some of the metadata and also providing the entire message text in addition to that.
+The data orignates from EPIC and is served by a technical infrastructure built and maintained by ATOS

-Figure 2 in [Technical Overview](../Technical_overview_of_EMAP.md)) reads the messages from the HL7 file, assigns a unique identifier to it and stores the messages "as is" in the Immutable Data Store (IDS).
-This means that all relevant information, such as patient identifier or blood cell counts for that patient, are still buried inside a message structure and text instead of being easily recallable for comparison.
+As only metadata for the message is provided, all relevant information, such as patient identifier or blood cell counts for that patient, are still buried inside a message structure and text instead of being easily recallable for comparison.
 See the bottom of the page [here](https://www.lyniate.com/knowledge-hub/hl7-oru-message/) for an example of an HL7 message that could be parsed by the EMAP HL7 reader.